 Our clinical trials program studies are primarily focused on vaccine development in concert with pharmaceutical and biotechnical companies to evaluate new vaccines.
 The goal is to test a vaccines therapy and its safety and efficacy on human clinical trial subjects before gaining FDA approval.

-Pediatrics goals are focused on:
+Our goals are focused on

 - The health of our patients.